March 22, 2025

 Break-even quantity

 The break-even quantity determines how many units a business must sell before it becomes profitable.
-If you want to learn how to calculate the break-even points in units, use the following formula:
+If you want to calculate the break-even points in units, use the following formula:

 Fixed Costs / (Sales Price per Unit - Variable Cost per Unit) = Break-even Quantity